mtaouk/dfpl-merge/README.md

-`dfpl-merge` is a command-line tool for merging, consolidating, and resolving DefenseFinder and PADLOC results with genomic coordinates from Bakta annotations which helps for visualisation.
-It produces both a full merged table and a consolidated summary table, simplifying downstream analyses of defence systems in prokaryotic genomes.
+`dfpl-merge` is a command-line tool for merging, consolidating, and resolving DefenseFinder and PADLOC results with genomic coordinates from Bakta annotations which helps for visualization and other exploratory work.
+It produces both a full merged table and a consolidated summary table, simplifying downstream analyses of defense systems in prokaryotic genomes.

 ------------------------------------------------------------------------

 ## Features

 -   Merges **DefenseFinder** and **PADLOC** outputs on `locus_tag`.
--   Fills in missing genomic coordinates using **Bakta CDS annotations**.
+-   Fills in missing genomic coordinates using **Bakta CDS annotations** (if provided).
+Note: input must be in the **Bakta** tsv format, but **Prokka** annotations can be input if first transformed to the correct format (see below).
 -   Consolidates gene and system names into a single, harmonised set.
 -   Produces both a full merged table and a summary table of source and consolidated information.
--   Handles strand normalisation and coordinate type casting automatically.

 ------------------------------------------------------------------------